krishna4a6av/kurukuruBar/README.md

 4.  **(Optional) Keybinding:** For easy access, bind the toggle script to a key in your window manager's configuration.(Make sure to update the path in toggle_Script.sh if you move it from the /scripts folder)

+>To see all the keybinds while the bar is running press alt+/

 # kurukuruBar Dependencies